GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.1.md

 And at the same time, the girl who chose to become the enemy of the entire world.
 In exchange for her dreams and hopes, in order to protect what she cherished most of all: A mere two children, who long since became an important part of her life.

-I closed the distance to Misa-nee and sat down on the other side of her enfeebled body, right in front of Akiho.
+I closed the distance to <span id="misanee" class="text-glossary">Misa-nee</span> and sat down on the other side of her enfeebled body, right in front of Akiho.
 Misa-nee was still covered by the bodysuit she wore while piloting KAMINAGI.
 Even now, she appeared to be unconscious—only her breast moved to the rhythm of her breathing.

 <div class="story-image"><img src="images/EV_MIS020D1_2.png"></div>